osu-eesc/cms-docs/user-guide/docs/content-requirements.md

     - Begin a piece with something interesting and lead with important points.
     - Make titles descriptive and compelling.
     - Limit acronyms and jargon.
   - **Use clear language** by writing simple, straightforward descriptions whenever possible, especially when translation is not an option.
 This also makes content more usable for youth, people with low-literacy, English language learners, and people with certain learning or intellectual disabilities.
 [Hemingway App](http://www.hemingwayapp.com/) is a good tool to check the readability of your content.
+The [Plain Language guide](https://plainlanguage.gov/guidelines/words/use-simple-words-phrases/) also provides other tips.
   - **Set up a review process** so that content stays up to date and is accurate.
 (For some content teams, this may include peer review.)
   - **Follow OSU and Extension brand guidelines.** The [OSU Brand Guide](https://communications.oregonstate.edu/brand-guide) and the [Extension Style Guide](https://employee.extension.oregonstate.edu/resources/marketing-tools/osu-extension-style-guide) have information about messaging and tone for written pieces.